moby/moby/docs/sources/introduction/working-with-docker.md

 ### The Dockerfile

-You can streamline and automate the whole Docker image creation process successively, in a maintanable and predictable way by using Dockerfiles.
+You can streamline and automate the whole Docker image creation process successively, in a maintainable and predictable way by using Dockerfiles.

 A Dockerfile is a script (i.e., a set of instructions) to be read and run by the Docker client to build a brand new container image with